Yandex Cloud

 To view a chart in DataLens, the user needs chart access and connection permissions, as well as permissions to read data from a specific Prometheus API or project in Monitoring.

-QL charts have the same general settings and section settings available as charts based on a dataset.
+QL charts have the same general settings and section settings as the dataset-based charts.
 Only certain measure settings are supported for chart fields.

 Warning